Join me in night painted with crimson and black.

 Noyd.

 It was her.
 She changed almost nothing.
 Her hair was the same vermilion.
-Her eyes have the same green leaves shade.
+Her eyes had the same green leaves shade.
 Her trousers maybe were too big for her and her jacket hung over her like on a tree.
 But it was the same Noyd he left on the edge of Inamora that day, and promised to return.

 And he returned.
 As promised.